phpbrew/phpbrew/README.md

 What phpbrew can do for you:

+- Configure options are simplified into variants,  no worries about the path anymore!
 - Build php with different variants like PDO, mysql, sqlite, debug ...etc.
 - Compile apache php module and separate them by different versions.
 - Build and install php(s) in your home directory, so you don't need root permission.